ComputeCanada/regularexpressions/README.md

 # regularexpressions
-3hr workshop on regular expressions
+3hr workshop introducing regular expressions.
+First used in full at DHSI2017.